wiremock/api-template-library/fraudlabspro.com-fraud-detection/index.md

 ---
 slug: "fraudlabspro-com-fraud-detection"
-name: "FraudLabs Pro Fraud Detection"
+title: "FraudLabs Pro Fraud Detection"
 provider: "fraudlabspro.com"
 description: "Online payment fraud detection service.
 It helps merchants to minimize\
   \ chargebacks and therefore maximize the revenue.
 It can be used to detect fraud\